sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 > The program must return the number of points of the winner.
 > In blackjack, whoever gets closer to 21 points wins.
 > If a player goes over 21 points,
 > the player loses.
-If both player loses, the program must return 0.
+If both players lose, the program must return 0.

 See the following implementation for the requirement above: